-Newletters to subscribe to for child protection updates, click on these links for further details:
+Newletters to subscribe to for regular child protection updates, click on these links for further details:

-Learning from Serious Case Reviews (SCR) - all reports are published by the NSPCC library service and available online
+Learning from Serious Case Reviews (SCR) - all reports are published by the NSPCC library service and available online, click on this link:

 Update 30.10.2017 Children and young people's mental health - the role of education

 The House of Commons Education and Health Select Committees have published responses from the government and from Ofsted to recommendations in the Children and young people’s mental health - the role of education report published by the joint committee on 2 May 2017.
 Evidence collected by the committees and the recommendations made in the report will help inform proposals to be made in the children and young people’s mental health green paper due to be published at the end of 2017.

 Source: House of Commons Date: 20 October 2017

 News update 28.09.2017 Talking about social media use in schools

 The UK Safer Internet Centre’s blog advises teachers on supporting pupils to use social media in a healthy way.
 Tips include: use stories that have been in the media to open up discussions with young people about current affairs, giving them a safe space to test ideas and think critically; focus on behaviours rather than the technology - draw from your experience to provide the support a young person may need.

 News update 04.09.2017 Speak out.
 Stay safe. programme for primary schools